brianetoon/galactic-grub/README.md

 # Galactic Grub

-Galactic Grub is a A Star Wars-themed recipe-sharing web app where users (Star Wars characters) can post, share and comment on recipes.
+Galactic Grub is a A Star Wars-themed recipe-sharing web app where users (Star Wars characters and fans) can post, share and comment on recipes.

 Fun backstory: After the Galactic Recipe Hub was destroyed by the Death Star, the app's mission is to preserve recipes from across the galaxy.